Sarmad426/DSA/README.md

 - **Interview Preparation**: Use the interview questions section to practice and improve your problem-solving skills.
 Understand the logic behind each solution and try to solve them independently first.

 - **Contributions**: We encourage contributions from the open-source community.
 Feel free to contribute your implementations, improvements, or additional topics to enhance the repository's value.

-## Contributing

-Contributions to this repository are highly appreciated.
-If you have code examples, optimizations, additional topics, or corrections to share, please follow our contribution guidelines to make this resource even better.

-## Acknowledgments

-We would like to express our gratitude to the open-source community for their continuous support and contributions to this project.

-## License

-This repository is open-source and available under the [MIT License](LICENSE.md).
-You are free to use, modify, and distribute the code and content for educational and non-commercial purposes.

-Happy coding and learning!